Tim Grothey, Researcher

 Tim Grothey

-Tim Grothey is a researcher at Borderstep Institute.
-As an industrial engineer, he supports projects in the research field of Green IT and Digitization as well as in the field of Sustainable Entrepreneurship.
-Currently, Tim is mainly working on the Score4Impact project.
+Tim Grothey is a researcher associate at Borderstep Institute.
+As an industrial engineer, he supports and manages projects in the field of Sustainable Entrepreneurship as well as in the field of Green IT and Digitization.
+He is also doing his doctorate at the Carl von Ossietzky University of Oldenburg on the topic of future-oriented impact measurement of start-ups.

 After completing his Bachelor’s degree in International Business and Technology in Nuremberg and Valparaiso (Chile), Tim Grothey moved to Berlin for internships.
 He gained experience in international development cooperation and in a consulting firm.
 During his master’s degree in Industrial Engineering with a focus on energy and environmental resources at the Berlin School of Economics and Law and the Beuth University of Applied Sciences Berlin, which he completd in 2021, Tim Grothey supported various research projects at Borderstep as a student assistant.